Tarantino's Manson Murders Movie Is Less Margot Robbie, More Brad & Leo Buddy Comedy

 The film also c0-stars the late Luke Perry, Damian Lewis, Dakota Fanning, Emile Hirsch, Timothy Olyphant, and Kurt Russell.

-Once Upon A Time In Hollywood hits theaters July 26.
-Watch the full teaser below:
+Once Upon A Time In Hollywood hits UK cinemas on 14th August.

 Advertisement